kohler/hotcrp/devel/apidoc/assignments.md

 Compute and optionally perform an automatic assignment.

-Specify the autoassignment action with the `autoassigner` parameter, and the submissions to assign with the `q` parameter.
+Specify the autoassignment action with the `autoassigner` parameter and the submissions to assign with the `q` parameter.
 The `/autoassigners` endpoint lists the available autoassignment actions.

-Most autoassignment actions take additional parameters and a set of PC members to assign.
-Supply these in the `u`, `disjoint`, and `param` parameters. `u` defines the assignable PC members; `disjoint` defines the classes of PC members that should not be co-assigned; and `param` defines additional autoassigner parameters, such as the number of assignments to make or the type of review to create.
+Most autoassignment actions take additional parameters. `u` defines the PC members to assign; it defaults to all PC members. `disjoint` defines classes of PC members that should not be co-assigned to the same submission. `param` defines additional autoassigner parameters, such as the number of assignments to make or the type of review to create.

-The `u`, `disjoint`, and `param` parameters may be supplied multiple times, either as a single JSON-formatted array string named `PNAME` or as multiple strings named `PNAME[]`.
-For instance, `/autoassign?u=%5B1,2%5D` and `/autoassign?u%5B%5D=1&u%5B%5D=2` each supply two `u` arguments, `1` and `2`.
+To supply multiple values for these parameters, use a JSON-formatted array or multiple parameters with `[]` appended to the name.
+For instance, `/autoassign?u=%5B1,2%5D` and `/autoassign?u%5B%5D=1&u%5B%5D=2` both supply `u` arguments `1` and `2`, the first as a single `u=[1,2]` parameter and the second as separate `u[]=1` and `u[]=2` parameters.

-Each `u` argument is a search string defining a set of users.
-Valid strings are user IDs (`1`), emails (`kohler@g.harvard.edu`), or tags (`#heavy`).
-Prefix a string with a hyphen `-` to remove matching users from the assignable set.
+Each `u` argument is a user search string: a user ID (`1`), email (`kohler@g.harvard.edu`), or tag (`#heavy`).
+Prefix with a hyphen `-` to remove matching users from the assignable set.

-Each `disjoint` argument is a comma-separated list of users that should not be coassigned.
-Again, users can be defined using IDs, emails, or tags.
+Each `disjoint` argument is a comma-separated list of users (IDs, emails, or tags) that should not be co-assigned to the same submission.

-Each `param` argument defines a parameter for the autoassignment action, and should be a string with the format `NAME=VALUE`.
-The parameters required or understood by each action are listed by the `/autoassigners` endpoint.
+Each `param` argument has the format `NAME=VALUE`.
+See `/autoassigners` for the parameters understood by each action.

-To test an assignment, supply the `dry_run=1` parameter.
-This will create an assignment and test it, reporting any errors, but will make no changes to the database.
-Supply `minimal_dry_run=1` to obtain the autoassignment output without additional testing.
-For instance, `dry_run=1` will report warnings for potential conflicts, but `minimal_dry_run=1` will not.
+To test without making changes, set `dry_run=1`.
+This creates and tests an assignment, reporting errors without modifying the database.
+Set `minimal_dry_run=1` to skip additional testing—for example, `dry_run=1` reports potential conflicts, but `minimal_dry_run=1` does not.

-Autoassignment is often time consuming, so a successful `/autoassign` may return early, before the autoassignment completes.
-The response will list a job ID for the autoassigner.
-Query the `/job` endpoint with `output=1` to monitor the job and obtain its eventual output.
+Autoassignment can be time-consuming, so `/autoassign` may return before completion.
+An early response uses HTTP status code 202 Accepted, and its `job` response property gives a job ID for the autoassignment.
+Query the `/job` endpoint to monitor progress and retrieve the CSV output.

 * param autoassigner string: Name of autoassignment action to run
 * param q